MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Publish-MgEducationMeAssignment.md

 The state of the assignment goes back to `draft` if there is any backend failure during publish process.
 To update the properties of a published **assignment**, see update an assignment.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Publish-MgBetaEducationMeAssignment](/powershell/module/Microsoft.Graph.Beta.Education/Publish-MgEducationMeAssignment?view=graph-powershell-beta)

 ## SYNTAX

 ### Publish (Default)